YongDaLi/deltahappiness/README.md

 > Emma S.: [*on the topic of grocery stores closing early*] Yeah see Zurich is actually really great, cause other cantons have much stricter opening hour laws.
 In a lot of cantons all stores close at 7PM.
 There was a referendum In Zug to have longer opening hours two years ago but 65% of people said no.

+> Arthur: I want to invite you all for a dinner party at my place where I make Borscht.
+But there are two problems.
+I don't have enough space for everyone and I don't know how to make Borscht.

 # Very important questions to discuss

 ## serious
+Do you think technology in the future will lead to effectively limitless resources (no scarcity of resources) or we will enter a technological winter going back to very basic progress?

 What would a potential future culture and political system look like on a Mars colony?

 Absolute power corrupts absolutely?